Counselling Sessions

 'Truly he is my fortress, I will never be shaken.'

-A typical biblical counselling session through Rock and Refuge Counselling will be an hour long, often held on Zoom or in-person in the counsellors home if feasible.
-We aim to provide a relaxed and informal environment where counselees feel comfortable and safe to share honestly.
-Your counsellor is trained in both Scripture and counselling, however, they are not a licensed psychologist or licensed professional counsellor.
-We offer an initial session to see if it is a good fit to help you, giving an opportunity to ask any questions which is free of charge.
+A typical biblical counselling session through Rock and Refuge Counselling will be an hour long, often held on Zoom.
+The approach that is followed is a relaxed and informal environment where counselees feel comfortable and safe to share honestly.
+Your counsellor is trained in both Scripture and counselling, however, they are not a licensed psychological or licensed professional counsellor.
+An initial session is offered to see if it is a good fit to help you, giving an opportunity to ask any questions which is free of charge.

 Sessions are £25 for individuals and £30 for couples.
 This can be paid by bank transfer following the sessions.